ghassanmas/crash-course-week0/projects.md

-## Projects:
+## Calculator:

-You will be asked to do a project with a partner.
+You are asked to do a Calculator project,

-You could use codepen to help you doing that,
+- Write as clean code you could.
+- Put your project on github pages.